Saving the small things that run the planet

 Over the past 50 years several bees have gone extinct in South West counties, with three completely lost from the region.

-However these surveys have also shown that increased awareness and better management is needed to conserve some species, even on nature reserves.
+The project also highlighted the need for increased awareness and better management to conserve some species, even those on nature reserves.

 Our thanks to the Bees Wasps and Ants Recording Scheme (BWARS), the Bumblebee Conservation Trust, and our project partners and volunteers in the South West.